 - Free trapped air via the vent plug

 - Fill the system as normal with your antifreeze mixture.
 Use a 50-50 mixture of antifreeze and distilled water.
-Auto parts stores will sell in-expensive to determine the concentration of antifreeze in your system.
+Auto parts stores will sell in-expensive test kits to determine the concentration of antifreeze in your system.

 - Find the small threaded plug with a hex fitting at the top of the water box where the upper radiator hose enters the engine.
 Loosen the fitting to the point where air starts to escape and inspect the thread sealant – re-apply as needed.
-Be sure to run your heater to allow water into the heater core and free rapped air.
+Be sure to run your heater to allow water into the heater core and free trapped air.

 - Add antifreeze to replace the air being expelled through the plug.

 - As fluid starts to seep out of the plug tighten it up, top off the overflow tank, and you’re done.
-If you continue to get erratic temperature readings, or fail to get heat from the heating vents, re-open the screw and let any residual air to escape.
+If you continue to get erratic temperature readings, or fail to get heat from the heating vents, re-open the screw and let any residual air escape.